andela/rails-api-practice/README.md

 If you're starting from here, clone this repo down.

+Remember, the order of branches I recommend doing this tutorial is:

+1. setting-up-rails-api
+2. unit-testing-models-and-bottles
+3. creating-api

+**But if you start at this branch to learn how to create an api, first clone this branch.**

 #### Let's begin.

 1. Let's make a seed file.
 Open up your seeds.rb file and put this in there: